-I’m a Ph.D student in the Machine Learning Department at Carnegie Mellon University, where I’m advised by Ryan Tibshirani and Zico Kolter.
-I’m generally interested in convex optimization and statistical theory, as well as applications in economics, finance, and public policy.
-I'm also quite thankful to be supported by a Computational Science Graduate Fellowship, from the Department of Energy.
+Hi there!
+Thanks for stopping by.
+A little bit about me: I’m currently a Ph.D. student in the Machine Learning Department at Carnegie Mellon University (planning on graduating ≈summer 2019), where I’m advised by Ryan Tibshirani and Zico Kolter.
+I’m quite thankful to be (financially) supported by a Department of Energy Computational Science Graduate Fellowship.

 Before starting grad school, I worked at Microsoft, where I managed and worked on teams doing machine learning in order to improve Bing’s ranking and query rewriting systems.
 I also spent a little bit of time in the Department of Statistics at the (nearby) University of Washington, looking into some interesting statistical and computational questions related to ranking.

 |Dec 20, 2016||I was a teaching assistant for Carnegie Mellon’s course on convex optimization.|

 |Sep 26, 2016||I sat down for an interview with the World Affairs Council, on how data science can help with social problems.
 Feel free to have a listen here (the interview is ≈30 mins long)!|

 |Sep 12, 2016||I was on the steering committee for the interpretable machine learning workshop, at NIPS 2016.|